ellenupark/tsumego-solver-frontend/README.md

 ```

 ### Open Application
-Navigate to the Frontend root directory.
+Navigate to the Frontend root directory,

 ```
 yarn start